sketchbuch/vscode-file-theme-processor/README.md

-# VSCode File Theme Data Processor
+# VSCode File Theme Data Processor for Webviews

 Provides VSCode webviews with access to file icon theme data and generates required css to render file icon themes in webviews.